 The Central Bank of Nigeria (CBN), in a bid to unlock the credit market, approved the investment of N200 billion debenture stock to be issued by the Bank of Industry (BOI), which would be applied to the re-financing/restructuring of bank's loans to the manufacturing sector.
-During the year, there was no additional disbursement by Bank of Industry (BOI) (2018: Nil) to First Bank of Nigeria Limited.
 The fund disbursed is for a period of 15 years effective from the disbursement date at an interest rate is 7% per annum.